 Everything smushed in there and strapped and I didn’t even have to use the expander.
 Voila!

 I’m going to share a few secrets.
 I bring “disposable clothes”.
-That means things that I don’t mind saying good-bye to.
+I’m not advocating being wasteful and buying something that you plan to dispose of.
+This means things I already have that I don’t mind saying good-bye to.
 Cheap clothing, old clothing, or things I never liked that much but want to use fall into this category.
 Thus, I can replace things along the way and make room for new things.
 This is how I keep my wardrobe fresh on an extended trip.
 I was lucky to be in Asia, where buying new clothes is affordable.
-In, addition, I sometimes donated clothing to a maid.
+I never just throw clothing away.
+I sometimes donated clothing to a maid.
 Some cites had donation centers like one in Chiang Mai, Thailand where they helped refugees from Myanmar.
-After I went on an impulsive crack addict like shopping spree at a night market in Thailand, I ended up shipping stuff back to the US.
+After I went on an impulsive “crack-addict-like” shopping spree at a night market in Thailand, I ended up shipping stuff back to the US.
 Some of my clothes literally fell apart from overuse.
 My point is, traveling light doesn’t mean you can’t look cute or buy new things.
 There’s always a way!

 Regarding toiletries, not all of my products lasted 3 months so I did have to replace certain items along the way.
 In my efforts to be environmentally responsible, I attempted to refill my bottles rather than purchase new small bottles.
 Sometimes buying a new bottle couldn’t be helped, but I always try to recycle those containers somehow.